The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Price Efficiency and Arbitrage

-Third, the Harris market displays large fluctuations in $\delta$ around late July, coinciding with Vice President Harris's entry as the new Democratic nominee.
-At that point, the Harris market was still relatively shallow, as it had attracted minimal trading activity prior to Biden's withdrawal (see \autoref{tab:monthly_vol_flow}).
-The sudden surge in trading interest overwhelmed the thin order book, and the YES and NO sides did not adjust simultaneously to the influx of new information.
-These transient spikes in price deviation represent the market's processing time for a major structural shock: the abrupt replacement of one nominee with another, and they subsided as liquidity deepened in subsequent weeks.
+Third, the Harris market displays large fluctuations in $\delta$ around late July, coinciding with Vice President Harris's entry into the race.
+At that point, the Harris market was still relatively shallow, as it had attracted little trading activity before Biden's withdrawal (see \autoref{tab:monthly_vol_flow}).
+The sudden increase in trading interest strained the thin order book, and the YES and NO sides did not adjust simultaneously to the new information.
+These transient spikes subsided as liquidity deepened in subsequent weeks.

+We interpret these patterns as evidence that arbitrage on Polymarket is not frictionless.
+In practice, arbitrage on Polymarket requires more than observing a violation of the YES-NO pricing identity: when $\delta>0$, arbitrageurs can mint a complete YES-NO bundle and sell the resulting shares into the market; when $\delta<0$, they can buy both YES and NO shares and redeem the bundle for collateral through share burning.
+In both cases, arbitrageurs must trade against finite order-book depth and bear execution risk while completing the correction.\footnote{Gas fees are another potential friction on many on-chain platforms, but they are less central in our setting because Polymarket paid user gas fees during our sample.} These frictions are most binding in thin markets, where even a small arbitrage trade can move quotes enough to eliminate the apparent gain \citep{shleifer1997limits, gromb2010limits}.

+The Trump market's persistent $\delta > 0$ in the earlier period fits this interpretation.
+A positive deviation means that the YES-NO bundle is overpriced, so arbitrageurs can mint a full set and sell both shares into the market.
+The persistence of the deviation indicates consistent buy pressure on Trump YES and NO shares.
+The correction is not instantaneous, which is consistent with limited depth, price impact, and execution frictions in a market with high trading demand.

+A natural follow-up question is whether deviations also become less persistent as market depth grows.
+For each candidate market $m$, we construct a 5-minute time series of $\delta^{m}_{t}$ by taking the volume-weighted average price of YES and NO shares within each bar, and define